vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 icon: guide
 ---

-This plugin will make your website fully support [Open Content Protocol OGP](https://ogp.me/) and [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/) to fully enhance the SEO of the site.
+This plugin will make your site fully support [Open Content Protocol OGP](https://ogp.me/) and [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/) to fully enhance the SEO of the site.

 ## Out of box